 What's New in this Firefox 4 Beta

-As well as these features from the previous Firefox 4 Betas:
+As well as these features from previous Firefox 4 Betas:

-- Add-ons - Firefox 4 Beta offers add-ons; small pieces of software that let you change the look and feel of your Firefox to fit your browsing lifestyle.
+- Add-ons - Firefox 4 Beta offers add-ons; pieces of software that let you change or add features, functionality and the look of your Firefox to fit your browsing lifestyle.

 - Pinch-to-zoom (Android), double-tap, or use the volume rocker (Nokia N900) to zoom in and out

-- Open tabs as thumbnails let you easily see and open the site you want
+- Tabbed browsing in thumbnail view lets you easily see and open the site you want

 - Location-Aware Browsing gives you content and info relevant to your location